 The Oil bath has two key parts

-- The Abhynaga part , which is the self-massage from head to toe with a suitable herb-infused Ayurvedic oil
+- The Abhyanga part , which is the self-massage from head to toe using a suitable herb-infused Ayurvedic oil

-- The Snana Part : a bath to wash off the excess oil from the body with a herb bath powder called Ubtan or Snana Choornam.
+- The Snana Part : a bath to wash off the excess oil from the body with a herb bath powder called Ubtan or Snana Choornam or Nalangu Maavua.

 The extraordinary health benefits of the oil bath , Abhyanga Snana , are clearly documented in the classical Ayurvedic textbooks like the Charka Samhita , Susruta Samhita & the Ashtanga Hridayam.